shyiko/docker-vm/readme.md

 #### Mounting NFS volumes manually

-(it might come in handy if you don't want your whole /Users/USER directory to mounted inside the VM and narrowing paths with multiple `config.vm.synced_folder` feels too "static")
+(it might come in handy if you don't want your whole /Users/USER directory to be mounted inside the VM and narrowing paths with multiple `config.vm.synced_folder` feels too "static")

 ```sh